Teradata/developer-resources/docs/fabric/index.md

 ---
-id: fabric
+id: get-started-fabric
-title: Fabric
+title: Get started from Fabric
-description: Find out what's in the latest AI Unlimited release.
+description: Get started using the AI Unlimited Fabric Workload.
-sidebar_label: Fabric What's new
+sidebar_label: Get started
 sidebar_position: 1
 pagination_prev: null
 pagination_next: null
 displayed_sidebar: fabricSidebar
 ---

-# What's new
+# Get started

-See what's in this release and what's coming.
+What it is...

+Define the preview...
+Some users might learn of it from the doc, not from Fabric...

+## Find the AI Unlimited Fabric Workload

+From Fabric... how to find it...